-Ms. LEUNG Ping Fun Anita (梁丙煮) ("Ms. Leung"), aged 59, was appointed as an independent non-executive Director on 20 December 2021 and is primarily responsible for providing independent judgement to the Board.
-Ms. Leung is also the chairperson of the Remuneration Committee of the Board and a member of the audit committee of the Board (the "Audit Committee").
+Ms. LEUNG Ping Fun Anita (梁丙焄) ("Ms. Leung"), aged 60, was appointed as an independent non-executive Director on 20 December 2021 and is primarily responsible for providing independent judgement to the Board.
+Ms. Leung is also the chairperson of the Remuneration Committee and a member of the audit committee of the Board (the "Audit Committee").